PeteHaitch/methtuple/README.md

                         If single-end data, ignore these read positions from all reads.
 If paired-end data, ignore these read positions from just read_1 of each pair.
-Multiple values should be comma-delimited and ranges may be specified by use of the hyphen, e.g. 1-5,80,95-100 (default: None)
+Multiple values should be comma-delimited, ranges can be specified by use of the hyphen and all positions should use 1-based co-ordinates.
+For example,
+                        1-5,80,95-100 corresponds to ignoring read-positions
+                        1, 2, 3, 4, 5, 80, 98, 99, 100. (default: None)
   --ir2p VALUES, --ignore-read2-positions VALUES
                         Ignore these read positions from just read_2 of each pair if paired-end sequencing.
-Multiple values should be comma-delimited and ranges may be specified by use of the hyphen, e.g. 1-5,80,95-100 (default: None) --mbq <int>, --min-base-qual <int>
+Multiple values should be comma-delimited, ranges can be specified by use of the hyphen and all positions should use 1-based co- ordinates.
+For example, 1-5,80,95-100 corresponds to
+                        ignoring read-positions 1, 2, 3, 4, 5, 80, 98, 99,
+                        100. (default: None)
+  --mbq <int>, --min-base-qual <int>
                         Ignore read positions with a base quality score less than <int> (default: 0)